Skip to main content

 Germany at a glance

-The Federal Republic of Germany lies in the heart of Europe and is a cosmopolitan, democratic country with a great tradition and a lively present.
+The Federal Republic of Germany is situated in the heart of Europe.
+It is a cosmopolitan, democratic country with a rich heritage and a thriving present-day.
 Facts and figures at a glance.

 Reichstag